 - Driver Tag ID: Populates the driver’s Login ID for the tablet.

-- Device ID: Populates with the GPSID the 2020 (or other tablet) is currently attached to.
+- Device ID: Populates with the GPSID the Connect tablet is currently attached to.

 - Asset Number: Populates with the “Asset No.” as associated in Ground Traffic Control.